AndreasBremDev/AndreasBremDev/README.md

 ## Hi there, I'm Andreas 👋

-🔭 I’m currently working on my developer skills by Developer Akademie.
+🔭 I’m currently working on my developer skills by Developer Akademie.<br>
-🌱 current learning module: javascript.
+🌱 current learning module: javascript.<br>
-🦾 improving my HTML and CSS skills already.
+🦾 improving my HTML and CSS skills already.<br>

 <!--
 **AndreasBremDev/AndreasBremDev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.